jolexa/blog.jolexa.net/content/post/firefox-3-awesome-bar.md

     - /2008/09/firefox-3-awesome-bar/
 ---

 Awesome?
 No, definitely not.
-I use the &#8220;oldbar&#8221; addon now which brings back the firefox-2 like address bar.
+I use the "oldbar" addon now which brings back the firefox-2 like address bar.

 You can get it here: <https://addons.mozilla.org/en-US/firefox/addon/6227>